lightbend/akka-grpc-ddata-shopping-cart/README.md

 .load main.js
 ```

-To load the client helper.
+to load the client helper.
 That will output a usage information instructions for how to use the client.

 ## Running in development